-The COVID-19 pandemic, climate change, and other contemporary issues are fundamentally altering people's values and substantially increasing the interest in and concern for sustainability around the world.
-Against this backdrop, we chose to add bolstering sustainability initiatives as a new guiding theme of the new Medium-Term Management Plan, which covers fiscal 2022 to fiscal 2024.
-This will complement ongoing themes from the previous Medium-Term Management Plan, including the creation of new businesses and the reinforcement of management foundations for improving profitability.
-Guided by the new plan, we will seek to strengthen the earnings power of our core businesses while investing in new businesses and growth businesses that contribute to the realization of a more sustainable world.
-We will also look to accelerate growth through digital transformation and co-creation initiatives.
+The COVID-19 pandemic, climate change, and other con temporary issues are fundamentally altering people's value and substantially increasing the interest in and concern for sustainability around the world.
+Against this backdrop, w chose to add bolstering sustainability initiatives as a new guiding theme of the new Medium-Term Management P which covers fiscal 2022 to fiscal 2024.
+This will complement ongoing themes from the previous Medium-Term Management Plan, including the creation of new busines and the reinforcement of management foundations for improving profitability.
+Guided by the new plan, we will s to strengthen the earnings power of our core businesses while investing in new businesses and growth businesses that contribute to the realization of a more sustainable